Ojiyum/UN-AI-Diplomatic/README.md

 # Run the app
 * $streamlit run proto_aifoss.py --server.port 8504
-* Your app wil be running at http://localhost:8504
+* Your app will be running at http://localhost:8504

 # Current Features